• Skip to main content

 It’s hard to beat fresh scones right out of the oven- am I right?
 These fresh Apple Cinnamon Scones make the best treat especially during the Fall.
 Loaded with chopped apples, ground cinnamon, and basic scone ingredients like cold butter and buttermilk.

-I love the combination of apples and cinnamon (like my Apple Cinnamon Oatmeal and Apple Cinnamon Bread) because it’s so cozy, warm, and always reminds me of Fall season.
+I love the combination of apples and cinnamon (like my Apple Cinnamon Bundt Cake, Apple Cinnamon Oatmeal and Apple Cinnamon Bread) because it’s so cozy, warm, and always reminds me of Fall season.
 These tender scones are flaky, buttery, and so soft (thanks to the buttermilk).

 Serve these warm scones up with Apple Cider, hot chocolate, or afternoon tea for an extra indulgent dessert.